frederic-perez/AmE-dictionary/data/idioms.md

 __think tank__
 __third wheel__ The “third wheel” refers to the person who is the outsider when there is a group of three.
 An analogy can be made to a two-wheeled bicycle or cart; adding a third wheel would not be helpful and would limit mobility.
 To be the “third wheel” is to be the extra, unnecessary person in a group of three people. _You two go on ahead without me.
 I don’t want to be the third wheel._
 __third world__
+__this goes to show__ The phrase “this goes to show” is commonly used to indicate that a particular situation or example serves as evidence or proof of a broader point or principle.
+It is often employed to highlight a specific instance that demonstrates a general truth or conclusion.
 __this is (someone)__ __1__ A phrase said when introducing someone, followed by the person’s name or their relation.
 To identify oneself by phone, or to introduce someone. _This is Laura, my cousin._ _Hello, this is Michael Robinson._ __2__ _informal_ Used to quote, paraphrase, or mimic the words of someone else, especially in a mocking or derisive manner. _This is you right now—“Blah, blah, blah, I’m so important, everyone has to listen to me, blah de blah de blah!”_
 __this is going to hurt__ Something is going to be painful, either physically or emotionally.
 It’s a way of acknowledging that whatever is coming up is going to be unpleasant, uncomfortable, or distressing.
 __this is no picnic__